Preservation Project Phase 1 Complete

 El Nacimiento, the largest and longest-running nativity scene in the Southwest, was created in the 1970s by Maria Luisa Tena, and is located in the home.

 We thank Bob Vint of Vint & Associates Architects for his work on this project.
 Bob was involved with earlier renovation projects at La Casa Cordova and has applied his previous knowledge of the property to this latest effort to reopen the historic building to the public.
-We also thank Eric Means of Means Building, LLC whose talented crew began work on the adobe exterior in early January 2024.
+We also thank Eric Means of Means Building and Design, LLC whose talented crew began work on the adobe exterior in early January 2024.